Urban Health Symposium

 The Symposium brings together researchers, practitioners, and policy makers focused on health in cities to energize work on urban places and health, generate novel ideas for research, and stimulate debate on policy implications.
 This event is an opportunity to review and reflect on recent trends and developments in the field of urban health over the last decade, as well as highlight what solutions are needed to address persistent and emerging threats to urban health and health equity in the future.
 Sessions across the two days will explore the impact of climate change on health disparities and the innovative use of data to drive policy and community initiatives, among other discussions.

 Registration for the 2025 Urban Health Symposium is open!
-Early bird rates are available until June 30th, 2025.
+Early bird rates are available until July 15th, 2025.
 Any discounts available for students or members of the DSPH community can be accessed at the link below.
-If joining us from out of town, more information on hotels and discounts available can be found here.
+Drexel faculty members can register for a discounted rate of $150, and registration is free for all students of the Dornsife School of Public Health.
+If joining us from out of town, discounted booking available from our group block of rooms can be found here.

 Register For The Symposium